guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

 In this sense, there is no need to repeat the basic reduction of the individual exposures (step 1).

-As previously mentioned, two are the problems that we want to solve:
+As previously mentioned, three are the problems that we want to solve:

 1. **Improve the offsets between individual exposures:** this can be achieved in several ways: